-For those who regularly follow our analysis of the employment and income data, it comes as no surprise to see Texas at the top of the GSP growth rankings, as amongst the states in the Regions footprint Texas has consistently posted the first or second most rapid job and income growth.
+For those who regularly follow our analysis of the employment and income data, it comes as no surprise to see Texas at the top of the GSP growth rankings, as amongst the states in the Regions footprint Texas has consistently ranked in the top three for job and income growth.
 What may be surprising, however, is that Florida and Georgia, the other two states that along with Texas typically comprise the top-three states in terms of job and income growth, do not fare better in GSP growth over the course of the current expansion.
-As seen in the charts, both Florida and Georgia have seen growth in real and nominal GSP right in line with U.S. averages since the end of the 2007-09 recession.
-In contrast, Iowa and Indiana typically rank in the middle of the Regions pack in terms of job and income growth, yet have seen the third and fourth fastest growth in GSP since the end of the 2007-09 recession, with real GSP having grown by 20.00 percent in Iowa and 19.88 percent in Indiana during the current expansion.
+As seen in the second chart above, both Florida and Georgia have seen growth in real and nominal GSP right in line with U.S. averages since the end of the 2007-09 recession.
+In contrast, Iowa and Indiana typically rank in the middle of the Regions pack in terms of job and income growth, yet are tied for the third fastest growth in GSP within the Regions footprint since the end of the 2007-09 recession, with real GSP having grown by 20.7 percent in both Iowa and during the current expansion.